Part 1 - Calculate global mean temperature

 will copy the function to a python module - in the simplest case a

-python module is just a text file with the ending py
+python module is just a text file with the ending py.

 Open the file

-.
+computation.py.
 It should be in the same folder as the notebook.Copy the

-file.You have to add the required imports at the top of
+global_meanfunction and paste it in thecomputation.pyfile.You have to add the required imports at the top of

-module in the notebook you are currently working on - to do so you need to leave thepy
+computation.pymodule in the notebook you are currently working on - to do so you need to leave thepyending away - i.e.,import computation.Calculate the global mean of

-.If this does not work you have to restart the notebook (
+ds1andds2_annualfor a third time, now usingcomputation.global_mean.If this does not work you have to restart the notebook () and run all code cells again.

 What have you learned so far?